Psorospermum febrifugum: Description

-Psorospermum febrifugum grows as a tree or shrub up to 2 meters tall.
+Psorospermum febrifugum grows as a tree or shrub up to 2 m tall.
 The leaves are directly attached to the stems or have a very short leaf stalk, and are opposite one another.
 The flowers are covered in fine hairs, with many flowers clustered together on the ends of branches.
 When the fruit matures, many bunches of dark red berries can be seen.

 A phytochemical assay of the species in 1980 isolated a new xanthone that was named psorospermin.
 Later studies determined that P. febrifugum had a wide array of chemicals like alkaloids, flavonoids, phenols, and tannins; the species also has higher quantities and densities of these chemicals than Harungana madagascariensis, another member of Hypericaceae with known medicinal qualities.

 Uses

 Psorospermum febrifugum has been used as a febrifuge, leprosy treatment, antidote, and purgative.
 As an ethnomedicine in Tanzania and among the Baganda people of Uganda, it has also been used to treat epilepsy, pneumonia, and tuberculosis.
 A 1972 study demonstrated that ethanol extracts of the plant exhibited activity in a laboratory setting against leukemia in mice and a human cell line.